PocketCoffea/PocketCoffea/docs/analysis_example.rst

 Run the processor
 ================
-Run the coffea processor to get ``.coffea`` files!
-The ``coffea`` executor can be run locally with ``iterative, futures`` and scaleout to clusters.
-We now test the setup on ``lxplus, naf-desy`` more sites can also be added later.
+Run the coffea processor to get ``.coffea`` output files.
+The ``coffea`` processor can be run locally with ``iterative`` or ``futures`` executors or scaleout to clusters.
+We now test the setup on ``lxplus``, ``naf-desy`` but more sites can also be included later.

 .. code-block:: python

 	# read all information from the config file
-	runner.py --cfg configs/zmumu/config.py
+	runner.py --cfg configs/zmumu/config.py --full
-	# iteractive run is also possible
+	# iterative run is also possible
 	## run --test for iterative processor with ``--limit-chunks/-lc``(default:2) and ``--limit-files/-lf``(default:1)
-	runner.py --cfg configs/zmumu/config.py --test --lf 1 --lc  2
+	runner.py --cfg configs/zmumu/config.py  --full --test --lf 1 --lc  2
 	## change the --executor and numbers of jobs with -s/--scaleout
-	runner.py --cfg configs/zmumu/config.py --executor futures -s 10
+	runner.py --cfg configs/zmumu/config.py  --full --executor futures -s 10

 The scaleout configurations really depends on cluster and schedulers with different sites(lxplus, LPC, naf-desy).